Tubelis’ tip lifts Arizona to 84-82 win over Arizona State

 The Wildcats gave Arizona State trouble with their length early Thursday night, forcing difficult shots and creating turnovers while building a 10-point lead.

-The Sun Devils continued to struggle with turnovers — 12 in the first half after four against Oregon State — but used a 9-0 run to pull within two.
+The Sun Devils continued to struggle with turnovers — 12 in the first half after four total against Oregon State — but used a 9-0 run to pull within two.

 Akinjo had 14 points and three of Arizona’s seven 3-pointers to help the Wildcats lead 35-30 at halftime.